filoe/cscore/README.md

 your own, this is a place to start.

 Release Status:
-1.0beta Compiling and seeimingly working but not fully tested
+1.0beta Compiling and seemingly working but not fully tested